qbb84/qbb84.github.io/_posts/2019-02-16-Staff-Moderation-Tools.md

 ## Curated Responses

 I developed a curated response system for staff members, streamlining the process of answering queries efficiently.
-This innovative solution leverages Language Model APIs (LLMs) to generate concise and contextually relevant responses.
+This innovative solution leverages Language Model APIs (LLMs), and Natural Language Processing (NLP) to generate concise and contextually relevant responses.
 An LLM, or Language Model, is a type of artificial intelligence that excels in understanding and generating human-like text.
 Specifically, GPT-2, one of the models in the GPT series, was utilized for this purpose.

 With Spigot, I integrated the GPT-2 model to enhance communication capabilities.
 This allowed for dynamic and accurate responses in the Minecraft chat, enriching the overall user experience, and efficiency of staff members.